mongodb/specifications/source/crud/bulk-write.md

 }
 ```

-Drivers MUST add an `_id` field at the beginning of the insert document if one is not already
+If the document to be inserted does not contain an `_id` field, drivers MUST generate a new
-present.
+[`ObjectId`](../objectid.rst) and add it as the `_id` field at the beginning of the document.

-When a user executes a bulk write with an unacknowledged write concern, drivers SHOULD check the
+When a user executes a bulk write with an unacknowledged write concern, drivers MUST check the
 size of the insert document to verify that it does not exceed `maxBsonObjectSize`.
 For acknowledged
 bulk writes, drivers MAY rely on the server to return an error if the document exceeds
 `maxBsonObjectSize`.
 The value for `maxBsonObjectSize` can be retrieved from the selected server's